brunofreeman/docbot/hpc_instructions.md

 - Need Access password and 2FA

 ## Storage
-- Each user home directroy is allotted 50 GB
+- Each user home directory is allotted 50 GB
 - `/groups/CS156b/` is allotted 300 TD to be shared among the class
 	- Need to email `cwang7@caltech.edu` to be granted access permissions (include Access username)